JOURNALISM

 Born in Yavatmal, Maharashtra, this young woman had her heart set on pursuing engineering, and joined the College of Engineering, Pune (CoEP).
 But little did Sayali Dhale know that her education in this college would throw open many more doors to platforms which were beyond her reach otherwise.
 Of course, the road was not easy but she took all the challenges with undaunted spirit and won accolades for herself as well as her college…

-Published by Sakal Times on July 4, 2018, read full article here
+Published by Sakal Times (now the Bridge Chronicle) on July 4, 2018, read full article here

 A star in oblivion